icshwi/essdm_scripts/DMonVM/README.md

 ![Connection Example](25.png)
 ![Connection Example](26.png)

-* Whole script is done, however, RSYNC is in progress.
-At this moment, EPICS environment is not ready, but one can use the CS-Studio from now on.
+* the procedure of the script is done, however, RSYNC is still in progress if network is slow.
+EPICS environment is not ready, but CS-Studio is ready.

 ![Connection Example](27.png)
 ![Connection Example](28.png)